EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 which provides neat command help pages.

-## How do I review pull requests? 👓

-For the first 2 pages less than or equal 50 lines I provide detailed mistake expanations for all issues with links to contributing guides how to fix them.

-Other remaining pages are not scanned for problems.

-## Placeholder syntax in my CLI tools
+## Placeholder syntax in my CLI tools 📖

 Starting from 21 August 2024 I use the following placeholder syntax in all my tools ([Go-inspired](https://pkg.go.dev/text/template)):